Covid denier convicted of ‘abusing’ NHS workers while filming inside hospital

 “Look at the truth.”

-The following day, Hicks returned to the hospital where Miss Williams and Miss Brown challenged her after seeing her acting suspiciously on a stairwell.
+The following day, Ms Hicks returned to the hospital where Ms Williams and Ms Brown challenged her after seeing her acting suspiciously on a stairwell.

 She was arrested by police the following day at her home in Stratford Road, Stroud, Gloucestershire.